 - Applicable copayments or coinsurance

-- Costs that fall into the coverage gap, also known as the Medicare Part D Donut Hole
+- Costs that fall into the coverage gap, also known as the Medicare Part D Donut Hole (This coverage gap will be eliminated in 2019.)

 - A late enrollment penalty if you go without qualifying drug coverage for 63 or more days after your initial enrollment period

-What if the Formulary Changes?
+What If the Formulary Changes?

 If your insurance company changes your formulary, it will generally have to give you a 60-day notice.
 That way, you have the time to consult your physician about whether you want to continue your treatment on that medication.
 If your plan doesn’t tell you in advance, you’ll find out when you request a refill.
 You’ll receive a 60-day supply under your existing coverage and a written notice of the change.
 However, if the Food and Drug Administration recalls a drug for safety reasons, the plan can let you know after changing the formulary.